ibm-cloud-architecture/refarch-kc/docs/deployments/local.md

 ## Some tricks

-* With docker-compose you can use the command: ` ` to stop the solution.
+* With docker-compose you can use the command: `docker-compose -f kc-solution-compose.yml down` to stop the solution.
 You should see the following error message: `ERROR: error while removing network: network docker_default id e867... has active endpoints`.
-This is normal as the docker network is still running as the backend services are running.
+This is normal as the docker network is still running as the backend services are still running.
 * Clean all docker images: `docker rmi -f $(docker images | grep ibmcase | awk '{print $3}')`
-* Stop one of the service with docker compote, for example the order command service: `docker-compose -f kc-solution-compose.yml  stop ordercmd`
+* Stop one of the service with docker compose, for example to stop the order command service do: `docker-compose -f kc-solution-compose.yml  stop ordercmd`